kj4ezj/echo-eval/README.md

 $ printf "$EXAMPLE" | wc -c
 4
 ```
 Here, you can see one intending to print the length of the value of the `EXAMPLE` environment variable only got the expected output when the whole command was surrounded in single quotes.
 Be vigilant of quoting, especially if variables being consumed by commands contain secrets and you want `ee` to print the _name_ of the variable in the `echo` step, not the _value_ contained by the variable.
-It is recommended you always try out commands locally in your shell.
+It is recommended you always try out commands locally in your shell before publishing them.